dynamicwebpaige/community-1/rfcs/20190308-addons-proxy-maintainership.md

 #### Readding a removed package

-If a potential maintainer wishes to readd a package that has been removed from TensorFlow Addons, they must explicitly note that on their submission.
+If a potential maintainer wishes to readd a package that was deprecated as part of `tf.contrib`, they must explicitly note that on their submission.
 The procedure for readding a package combines the requirements for adding a new package and taking over an unmaintained package.
 Thus, a potential maintainer would be required to:

 * Submit a good quality build (either a new one or based on the old one).
 * Fix the issues that prompted the package removal in the first place.